 The bow rope hole is used to attach a rope to the watercraft when transporting, mooring, or towing it in an emergency.
-(See page 67 for information on towing the watercraft.)
+(See page 67 for towing procedures.)

 1 Bow rope hole

 Stern rope hole

 The stern rope hole is used to attach a rope to the watercraft when mooring it.